How to Cut Pineapple

 FAQ

-What shapes can I cut pineapple?
+What shapes can I cut pineapple in?

 You can cut pineapple into slices or rings, large chunks, small diced pieces or long spears.
 You can even take slices and cut out shapes with a cookie cutter, which is fun for drinks.